google/grumpy/README.md

 ### Pre-requisites

-The Grumpy Transpiler and Runner tools are provided as a Python Package.
-All of the commands below are assumed to be run from the root directory of the Grumpy source code distribution.
-Install the package:
+The commands ahead assumes that you have Golang installed and a recent version of Python 2, `setuptools` and `pip`.

+### Method 1: binary package

+For convenience, a Python package is provided from the PyPI.
+During install, many Grumpy will be compiled and stored inside your Python installation.

+You need Golang preinstalled anyway for the installation to be successful.

 ```
-pip2 install -U pip setuptools
+pip2 install -U grumpy-runtime -I --no-cache
-python2 setup.py develop
+(wait about 5 minutes)
+echo "print 'hello, world'" | grumpy run
 ```

 ### Method 1: make run: